-Caroline frequently acts for professional firms in connection with the removal or de-equitisation of members or partners and for individuals responding to such requests.
+Caroline frequently acts for professional firms in connection with the expulsion, compulsory retirement or de-equitisation of members or partners and for individuals responding to such processes.
+She regularly advises on the strategic handling of partner conduct, performance issues, discrimination and whistleblowing complaints.
 Much of her work is focused on the professional and financial services sectors.
-Caroline advises on complex private equity and hedge fund structures, often in connection with disputes concerning bonus, incentives and other entitlements on exit.
+Caroline advises on complex investment management and private equity structures, often in connection with disputes concerning bonus, incentives (carried interest and other entitlements) and the effect of leaver provisions.

 In the Employment Tribunal and EAT, Caroline has acted for a number of employees in the insurance and financial services sectors claiming automatic unfair dismissal for making protected disclosures about breaches of legal and regulatory obligations.
 Caroline has also spoken about whistleblowing on television.

 Caroline regularly advises on business protection cases, providing strategic advice in relation to team moves, restrictive covenants and duties of confidentiality.
 She has significant experience defending and enforcing such provisions, including by obtaining and defending interim injunctions.

 Caroline has dealt with a broad range of disputes, acting for corporate clients, professional firms, senior executives and partners.
 Her experience includes director and shareholder disputes, LLP and partnership disputes (including unfair prejudice actions), warranty claims, breaches of fiduciary duty claims, civil fraud claims, contract disputes and claims for misrepresentation, mistake and professional negligence (recently acting for a corporate client in claims involving specialist employment law work by a major law practice).